immersive-web/webxr-ar-module/explainer.md

 ### Orientation-only tracking

 A viewer for 360 photos or videos should not respond to head translation, since the source material is intended to be viewed from a single point.
-While some headsets naturally function this way (Daydream, Gear VR, Cardboard) it can be useful for app developers to specify that they don't want any translation component in the matrices they receive.
+While some headsets naturally function this way (Daydream, Gear VR, Cardboard) it can be useful for app developers to specify that they don't want any positional tracking in the matrices they receive.
 (This may also provide power savings on some devices, since it may allow some sensors to be turned off.)
 That can be accomplished by requesting a "HeadModel" `VRFrameOfReference`.

 ```js
 let frameOfRef = await vrSession.createFrameOfReference("HeadModel");